aragilar/dnd-flask/data/documentation/preface.md

 Once you have that skill, it's yours forever.
 Countless writers, artists, and other creators can trace their beginnings to a few pages of D&D notes, a handful of dice, and a kitchen table.

 Above all else, D&D is yours.
 The friendships you make around the table will be unique to you.
-The adventures you embark on, the characters you create, the memories you make - these will be yours.
+The adventures you embark on, the characters you create, the memories you make---these will be yours.
 D&D is your personal corner of the universe, a place where you have free reign to do as you wish.

 Go forth now.
 Read the rules of the game and the story of its worlds, but always remember that you are the one who brings them to life.
 They are nothing without the spark of life that you give them.